What is GIS?

 Throughout the 1990s, software company Esri released ArcView, a desktop solution for mapping systems.
 The influx of the Internet saw widespread adoption of GIS heading into the millennium, and the technology reached governmental authorities.

-Many companies, such as Nobel Systems, adopted the technology to provide services to cities, municipalities and private organizations to manage assets in the field, gather business intelligence, and easily send data to the company headquarters to analyze.
+Many companies, such as Nobel Systems, adopted the technology to provide services to cities, municipalities and private organizations to manage assets in the field, gather business intelligence, and quickly send data to the company headquarters to analyze.

 Why is GIS Important in Urban Planning?